Labour's McDonnell says Thomas Cook bosses should pay back bonuses

-BRIGHTON, England (Reuters) - Thomas Cook bosses should have to pay back any bonuses they have received, Britain’s opposition Labour Party finance spokesman John McDonnell said on Monday following the travel firm’s collapse.
+BRIGHTON, England, Sept 23 (Reuters) - Thomas Cook bosses should have to pay back any bonuses they have received, Britain’s opposition Labour Party finance spokesman John McDonnell said on Monday following the travel firm’s collapse.

 McDonnell, asked if executives should have to repay bonuses, said: “Too right.”